-- who?
-What is the plan to work with these groups for marketing, events, recruitment, etc.? - o How will success be measured for this outcome a percentage or number increase? - Could this include religious organizations as well? - o What staff members will be responsible for the marketing campaign? - o What is the plan to target the identified groups specifically?
+- How will success be measured for this outcome a percentage or number increase? - o Could this include religious organizations as well? - What staff members will be responsible for the marketing campaign? - o What is the plan to target the identified groups specifically?